FILingK/TM-LLM/README.md

 - Abilene dataset
 - GÉANT dataset

-These two public datasets are under `.ISCC_2025/dataset/net_traffic`
+These two public datasets are under `.ISCC_2025/dataset/net_traffic/Abilene` and `.ISCC_2025/dataset/net_traffic/GEANT`.

 ## How to Run the Model
-We provide four experiment scripts for demonstration purpose under the folder
+We provide four experiment scripts for demonstration purpose under the folder `.ISCC_2025/Imputation` and `.ISCC_2025/Imputation/scripts`.
 ### Option 1: Using the .py Script

 Abilene Dataset Test: